-How ONTAP implements audit logging
+Learn about ONTAP audit logging implementation

 Management activities recorded in the audit log are included in standard AutoSupport reports, and certain logging activities are included in EMS messages.
-You can also forward the audit log to destinations that you specify, and you can display audit log files by using the CLI or a web browser.
+You can also forward the audit log to destinations that you specify, and you can display audit log files by using the ONTAP CLI or a web browser.

 Beginning with ONTAP 9.11.1, you can display audit log contents using System Manager.